dbroockman/repeated-online-panel-experiments/README.md

-# repeated-online-panel-experiments
+# How to use this repository.

-This guide keeps a running list of the vendors, notes about them, and other practices for running repeated online panel experiments. <a href="http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2742869" target="_blank">Testing Theories of Attitude Change With Online Panel Field Experiments</a> describes the design and an application study.
+This guide keeps a running list of the vendors, notes about them, and other practices for running repeated online panel experiments.
+[Testing Theories of Attitude Change With Online Panel Field Experiments](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2742869) describes the design and an application study.
 This repository assumes knowledge of that paper.

+Have questions or want more information about the design?
+Please use the [GitHub issues](https://github.com/dbroockman/repeated-online-panel-experiments/issues) feature to ask a question or make a request.
+Then you'll get a ping when we answer the question or update the repository to answer it.

 # Vendors